 - "U.S. History of Mediation and Role of Women in International Mediation," ICC Mexico Monthly Meeting, Mexico City, 2016

-- "How to Structure Mexican Real Estate Holdings for the US Citizen", Arizona Estate Planning Council November Meeting, Phoenix, AZ, November 7, 2011
+- "How to Structure Mexican Real Estate Holdings for the U.S. Citizen," Arizona Estate Planning Council November Meeting, Phoenix, Arizona, November 7, 2011

-- Vice Chair, American Bar Association, Section of International Law, Mexico Committee, 2013
+Vice Chair, Mexico Committee, Section of International Law, American Bar Association, 2013